celiao/django-rest-authemail/README.rst

     EMAIL_USE_SSL = False
     SERVER_EMAIL = 'your_email_address@gmail.com'

-11. Try out API calls by firing up Python and using authemail wrapper (see below) methods.
+Try out Authemail API calls by firing up Python and using the authemail wrapper methods.
 For example,

 .. code-block:: python